top of page

 Vermont

-2019 neonics become restricted use and are banned from retail sales
+2019 neonics become restricted use, meaning only licensed applicators may apply them, and are banned from retail sales

 IMG_4743.jpg